How to Keep a Peloton Streak Going

 Keeping a Peloton weekly streak going

-There are only two other weekly streaks that I will be able to qualify for an achievement badge in the future.
-They are a 175 week streak and then a 208 week streak.
+However, the longest weekly streaks you can get are a 175 week streak and then a 208 week streak.
 That latter one is the equivalent of 4 years.
+Clearly, I’m well past that point.

 What are the Peloton weekly streaks